courtolesee/Real-Estate-Listings/README.md

 ## More Stretch Goals

+- [ ] Create a dropdown/select so that the user doesn't need to type `sale` or `rent` for every new listing
+- [ ] Create a dropdown/select so that the user doesn't need to type the image url for every new listing
 - [ ] Display the least expensive property featured prominently at the top of the view
 - [ ] Ability to search or filter by various parameters (try doing this using a server side route with a query parameter)
 - [ ] Add other images to your application